If you’ve ever picked up a Diesel jacket or pair of jeans and thought, “Why does this cost so much compared to other brands?” — you’re not alone.

 Diesel is worth it if:

-- You value design
+- You value unique design and visual impact.

-- You see clothing as self-expression
+- You see clothing as a form of self-expression.

-Diesel is not worth it if:
+It may not be worth it if:

-- You only need basics
+- You only need basic utility garments.

-- You prioritize cost
+- You prioritize the lowest possible cost.

 FAQ